testingisdocumenting/znai/td-documentation-cli/documentation/snippets/CLI.md

 # Presentation mode

-In presentation mode `cli-command` will simulate typing inside terminal.
+In presentation mode, `cli-command` will simulate typing inside the terminal.

-In case `cli-output` is long, you can split presentation output into chunks.
+If your `cli-output` is long, you can split the presentation output into chunks:

     :include-cli-output: file-path-of-captured.out {highlight: [0, 4], chunkSize: 10, fadedSize: 2}